 The distinguishing feature of this department is the method of teaching Latin and Greek grammar.
 The inflections, the idioms and the syntax are accurately and firmly impressed on the student's memory by incessant work on the blackboard during the whole of the first session.
-From the first to the last lesson one or more English sentences are given out daily from the book to each member of the class, and he is required to write his task in Latin or Greek, and then to write out es:
+From the first to the last lesson one or more English sentences are given out daily from the book to each member of the class, and he is required to write his task in Latin or Greek, and then to write out fully all the inflections (in Greek with the accents).
+All the work is then carefully corrected by the teacher and instruction given on the lesson of the day, and often on that of the next.